 I'm running because our city has a crisis of leadership.
 Our government lacks transparency, accountability, and most of all, integrity.
-When I take office, I will seek to put an end to the corrupt way city hall does business.
-I am interested in straight talk and real solutions rather than political correctness and virtue signaling.
+When I take office, I will put an end to the corrupt way city hall does business.
+I am interested in straight talk and real solutions, not political correctness and virtue signaling.
 These are the six main issues of my campaign:

 1. ZERO TOLERANCE FOR CRIME AND OPEN AIR DRUG MARKETS.
 THIS POSITION IS NON-NEGOTIABLE.

 Our city is suffering from some of the highest property crime rates in the nation.
 There is a growing sense of lawlessness among our residents.
 Many people believe that our city is more dangerous than ever.
 As supervisor, I will not gaslight the concerns of our residents.
 I strongly supported the recall of former district attorney Chesa Boudin and am pleased with the direction our new DA, Brooke Jenkins, is headed.
 I will demand complete accountability from all public safety organizations, the district attorney, the police commission and other organizations to ensure that residents feel safe once again, and no longer have to live in fear of being victims of crime.

 What kind of city do you want, one rife with property crime and biohazardous waste, or a clean, safe city?